usebedrock/bedrock/content/templates/_components/mdc-card/_docs.md

 title: Cards
 ---

-Cards contain content and actions about a single subject.
+<p class="mdc-typography--body1">Cards contain content and actions about a single subject.</p>